ManticoreGamesInc/platform-documentation/src/tutorials/lua_basics_lightbulb.md

 ```

 - `Switch` tells the script to rotate the object attached to this variable.
-- `RotateTo(rotation, time)` is an function that tells Core we want to rotate an object.
+- `RotateTo(rotation, time)` is an function that tells Core you want to rotate an object.
 - `TIME_ROTATE` is the time it should take to complete the rotation.
 Storing this as a variable makes it really easy to edit in the future.

 The script should now look like this: